Settlement Agreements

 If the Settlement Agreement is drafted correctly (which we will ensure), it will confirm that entering into a settlement agreement will not affect any claims you may have in respect of accrued pension rights.
 You will also be able to pursue a personal injury claim, provided that you were not aware of this claim at the time you signed the settlement agreement.

-While settlement agreements are often drafted very widely and attempt to exclude all future claims, a recent Employment Appeal Tribunal judgment confirmed that a settlement agreement cannot prevent an employee from bringing future claims which have not yet arisen.
+While settlement agreements are often drafted very widely and attempt to exclude all future claims, an Employment Appeal Tribunal judgment confirmed that a settlement agreement cannot prevent an employee from bringing future claims which have not yet arisen.
 In order for a claim to be settled by the Settlement Agreement, it needs to be identified at the time the Settlement Agreement is entered into.
 In short, you cannot waive future claims which do not yet exist.

 No!